arkq/bluez-alsa/doc/bluealsa.8.rst

     - **1** - standard quality (44.1 kHz: 606 kbps, 48 kHz: 660 kbps) (**default**)
     - **2** - mobile quality (44.1 kHz: 303 kbps, 48 kHz: 330 kbps)

+--xapl-resp-name=NAME
+    Set the product name send in the XAPL response message.
+    By default, the name is set as "BlueALSA".
+    However, some devices (reported with e.g.: Sony WM-1000XM4) will not provide battery level notification unless the product name is set as "iPhone".

 PROFILES
 ========